Venice officials defend day-tripper tax, but delay the decision on extending it

 According to the city, the 5-euro tax was paid 485,062 times over the 29 test days, mostly weekends and holidays, from April 25 to July 14.
 The final numbers included paper access tickets sold to bus tours, cruise ships and some tour operators, accounting for about 1,000 entrances on each of the test days.

-Italians accounted for 60% of visitors to Venice in the period, followed by U.S., German and French citizens, ranging from 6.5% to 4% of the totals.
+Italians accounted for 60% of visitors to the ticket website in the period, followed by U.S., German and French citizens, ranging from 6.5% to 4% of the totals.

 City officials have indicated that the system, where day-trippers pay an entrance fee, would be extended next year, and doubled to 10 euros, at least on some days, but did not make any immediate announcements.

-Note: This story has been corrected to show that Italians accounted for 60% of visitors to the ticket website, not 60% of visitors to Venice.